 The long term injury for Nicklas Sule also added to the pile of misfortunes, as now the team has just a few options for the defending positions.

 Bayern has the most number of goals scored in the league (25), tied with Leipzig, and a goalscorer who is on its peak (Lewandowski has 14 goals in 10 games).
 They are 4 points away from the 1st place, something completely recoverable when there are just 10 matches played.
 Was it really the right decision to fire Kovac?

-Who is next in line for the succession?
+Who is next in line for the place of Bayern Munich manager?